ericnkatz/ericnkatz/README.md

 ### 👋.
 Hello there!
 I love UX/UI and Front End.
-I'm a Product person that heart.
+I'm a Product person at heart.

 💬  Ask me about Design Systems
 <!--